nadzyah/baseline-data-form/README.md

     - command3
 ```

-**Do not leave unknown fields in yaml-data with empty value (or null value)** (like in the example bellow), cause the parser won't be able to detect the type of the field correctly (actually it would be defined as null and a customer won't be able to put information here):
+**Do NOT leave unknown fields in yaml-data with empty value (or null value)** like in the example bellow, cause the parser won't be able to detect the type of the field correctly (actually it would be defined as null and a customer won't be able to put information here):

 ```yaml
 global: